mtumilowicz/swagger-maven-config/README.md

-# swagger
+# swagger292-maven-config
-The main goal of this project is to test basic features of Swagger.
+The main goal of this project is to test basic features of Swagger and show how to configure it in the maven environment.

 # preface
 Swagger is an open source software framework that helps developers design,